The China playbook: go from bottom to top in a matter of years.

 Arguably the greatest film of all time was made by a 26 year old with no filmmaking experience.
 Orson Wells broke new ground with Citizen Kane, rejecting the traditional chronological narrative that was a staple in Hollywood.
-His secret was “sheer dumbness… I was doing things only a beginner could be ignorant enough to do.”
+His secret?
+“Sheer dumbness… I was doing things only a beginner could be ignorant enough to do.”

 Clicks aren’t a good proxy for brand results.
 There is no significant correlation between click-thru rate (CTR) and any brand effect metrics, such as ad recall, brand awareness or purchase intent.

-Robert Woodruff, Coca Cola’s leading 20th century figure, understood the importance of distribution; promising to put Coke’s products “within arm’s reach of desire.”
+Robert Woodruff, Coca Cola’s leading 20th century figure, understood the importance of good placement; promising to put Coke’s products “within arm’s reach of desire.”
 And he succeeded: today you can count the places it’s not sold on one hand.

 Coca Cola doesn’t really sell soft drinks: it sells licensing to other companies who then manufacture and distribute Coca Cola.